 The Department of Health & Human Services, Division of Public Health Investigations is responsible for investigating complaints against health care professions and occupations, welfare fraud, and evaluation reviews.

-Investigation of licensed, registered or certified health care professionals and professionals in healthcare-related fields; unlicensed healthcare practice; pre-licensure investigations; and compliance with provisions of the Uniform Credentialing Act, rules and regulations governing professional practice, and the Uniform Controlled Substances Act.
-Note: Please contact the Licensure unit for issues/complaints about Nurse Aides (402) 471-0537 and Medication Aides (402) 471-4910.
+Investigations are completed on licensed, registered or certified health care professionals in healthcare-related fields; unlicensed healthcare practice; and Pre-licensure and Pre-reinstatement applicants; and including compliance with provisions of the Uniform Credentialing Act, Rules and Regulations governing the professional practice, and the Uniform Controlled Substances Act.

 When your report is received, it will be carefully reviewed by the Department to determine if legal sufficiency exists to conduct an investigation.
 The law requires the Department to consider:

 The Department will notify you of the results of the review.
 The Department may also notify the subject of the complaint that a complaint has been filed.